Innovators Under 35 General Information

 How is the list chosen?

-Once all the nominees are in, the editors of MIT Technology Review winnow the group down to fewer than 100 semi-finalists.
+Once all the nominees are in, the editors of MIT Technology Review winnow the group down to 100 semi-finalists.
 The editors will solicit specific information from each semi-finalist via email.
 If you are a nominee and you have not received a request for additional information by the end of February, that means you probably did not make this year's list of semi-finalists and should apply again the following year.
 The semi-finalists' materials are forwarded to a group of several dozen judges with expertise in all areas of technology.
 Based on the judges' ratings, the editors then pick the final list of 35.

 Do I have to participate in a regional competition to be selected for the global list?